 The University Council is led by The Chancellor, Mr Paul Jeans, and works together with the Vice-Chancellor and senior management.
 To allow Council to focus on key strategic issues, it delegates operational activities, day-to-day management of the University and other key functions to the University’s Vice-Chancellor.

 Council also has a number of committees to support its decision making.
 There are seven standing Committees of Council and each has a different and specific purpose.
 Council members sit on committees relevant to their expertise and experience.

 The Council meets regularly and has a diverse member base including external members appointed by the Minister, external members appointed by Council, elected academic and non-academic staff members and an elected student member.
 You can meet the members and learn more about them here.

-Council and Academic Senate Service (CASS) Secretariat team, led by the University Secretary provides professional governance and administrative support to the Chancellor, the Council and its committees.
+Governance and Assurance Services led by the University Secretary provides professional governance and administrative support to the Chancellor, the Council and its committees.
 The team also provides advice to the wider University community.

 All invitations and correspondence to Council members should be directed to Melinda Wellham.

 Queries or questions related to committees can be directed to the Secretariat team.